 1. A horse sweats more in high temperatures.
 Because of this, horses lose important electrolytes.
 It is important to replenish them.
 This can be done easily with the Horse Electrolytes Pellets or Horse Electrolytes Gel Injector for a quick boost.

 2. Provide sufficient shaded areas in the pasture or choose a siesta pasture.
 By this we mean that the horses are stabled during the hottest part of the day and go outside when it is cooler.

 3. Provide enough fresh water.
-At high temperatures, a horse can need up to 50 litres of water a day!
+At high temperatures, a horse may need up to 50 litres of water a day!
 Is your horse not drinking enough?
-Hang a Himalaya liking stone on the ground to stimulate the need for water or give it water-rich feed such as slobber.
+Hang a Himalaya liking stone on the ground to stimulate the need for water or give it water-rich feed such as wet feed.

 6. Horses with a pink nose can burn.
 This is because non-pigmented (pink) skin absorbs UV radiation faster than pigmented skin.
 Therefore, apply a high factor sunblock to these spots, such as Equi Sunblock or Equi Sunblock Lotion.
 This quickly absorbs into the skin and does not stick.

 Should a horse get very hot, it is wise to rinse the horse for 30 seconds with cold water.
 Then walk the horse by the hand for 30 seconds and keep repeating this until the horse says it has had enough.